check-spelling/mongo/src/mongo/util/net/README.md

 ### Certificate Authorities

-A **Certificate Authority (CA)** is a trusted third party used to definitevely bind names to public keys.
+A **Certificate Authority (CA)** is a trusted third party used to definitely bind names to public keys.
 When a service wants to be verified by a Certificate Authority, it will submit a **Certificate Signing Request (CSR)**, containing the service's identity and public key, to the Certificate Authority of its choosing.
 The CA will then cryptographically "sign" the certificate using its private key.
 When a MongoDB client receives a certificate, it will validate it using a CA